 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Spicy Roasted Shrimp with Garlic, Sumac, and Aleppo Pepper is a perfect main dish for any phase of the South Beach Diet or any type of low-carb or low-glycemic eating plan, and it’s also gluten-free.
+Spicy Baked Shrimp is a perfect main dish for low-carb or Keto diets or for any phase of the original South Beach Diet, and it’s also gluten-free.

 Find More Recipes Like This One: